WansonChoi/HATK/README.md

     In the project folder, make a folder named 'dependency'. (**with right exactly this name**)
     ```
-    mkdir dependency/
+    mkdir dependency
     ```

-    And download below software to this directory and change their name to below ones.
+    And download below software to this directory and change their name as below.

     - beagle.jar (http://faculty.washington.edu/browning/beagle/b3.html - 'Old version'; **Choose the version "3.0.4"**)
     <!-- - beagle4.jar (https://faculty.washington.edu/browning/beagle/b4_1.html#download) -->